MEDICAL TERMINATION OF PREGNANCY ACT AND RULES: A TEACHER’S COMPREHENSIVE GUIDE TO MTP ACT, 1971 AND AMENDMENT 2021

 BACKGROUND: INDIAN PENAL CODE, 1860

 Before 1971, abortion was considered illegitimate in India.
 Section 312 to Section 318 of IPC, 1860 dealt with “Offences related to newborn or unborn children.”
-Section 312 stated: “Whoever voluntarily tries to cause miscarriage to a woman except in good faith or where woman’s life is in danger shall be liable for imprisonment which may extend to three years and shall also be liable to fine.”
+Section 312 stated that whoever voluntarily tries to cause miscarriage to a woman except in good faith or where woman’s life is in danger shall be liable for imprisonment which may extend to three years and shall also be liable to fine.
+This criminalisation of abortion led to a large number of unsafe abortions, contributing to high maternal mortality and morbidity.

 TERMINATION OF PREGNANCY – PROVISIONS